 - ¼ cup olive oil, plus more for tomatoes

 - 2 teaspoons minced garlic (about 3 cloves)

 - 6 stems cherry tomatoes on the vine

-Preheat the oven to 450℉.
-Line a baking sheet with foil and set aside.
+- Preheat the oven to 450℉.
+Line a baking sheet with parchment paper and set aside.

-Roast the pork and tomatoes for 20-25 minutes or until a thermometer inserted into the center of the pork reads 145℉ (it will be slightly pink inside).
+- Roast the pork and tomatoes for 25-30 minutes or until a thermometer inserted into the center of the pork reads 145℉ (it will be slightly pink inside).
 Check the temperature of the pork at 20 minutes, and remove the tomatoes at this point if they are becoming too mushy.

 - Remove from oven, cover the pan loosely with foil, and let the pork rest for 8-10 minutes before slicing.
 Slice the pork and drizzle the tops of tomatoes with the aged balsamic vinegar.
 Serve immediately.

 Leave a Reply